obfuscatedgenerated/ollieos_node/README.md

 `npm link`

+This uses a symlink, so updates to the cloned repository will be reflected in the global command.

 The OS can now be run from anywhere by typing `ollieos` in your terminal.
-This uses a symlink, so updates to the cloned repository will be reflected in the global command.
+You can pass `--no-clear` to disable the initial terminal clear.

 You can remove this link with: